 Above table discussing the Compound annual growth rate (CAGR) of all the states of India from FY 2017- 2018 to FY 2025- 2026.
 Overall growth rate for India are 9 percent.
 It is noted growth of GST collection in the economy.

 About 12 percent of the CAGR was recorded by the Odissa state followed by the Bihar, Assam, Meghalaya, Tripura, Sikkim, And Lakshadweep are 11 percent growth rate from 2017 to 2026.
 Also it is noted that Haryana and Karnataka recorded about 10 percent growth rate.
-It is noted that tax paying business are increasing in the states like odissa and above mentioned states.
+It is noted that tax paying businesses are increasing in the states like odissa and above-mentioned states.

 Economically developed states such as Tamilnadu, Maharashtra, Delhi, Uttar Pradesh, Telangana, Gujarat and west Bengal recorded moderate growth rate between 8 to 10 during the study period 2017 to 2026.